© John Wiley & Sons Ltd

 Proofs and Offprints.
 The author will receive page proofs by e-mail around three weeks after the acceptance of the manuscript.
 These should be corrected and returned to the Production Editor as quickly as possible.
 A free .pdf file of the article will be supplied to authors upon publication.
 Additional paper offprints may be ordered online and ordering information will be supplied in the e-mail that accompanies the .pdf proofs.

 Author Services.
 Wiley-Blackwell's Author Services enables authors to track the progress of their accepted articles through the production process from receipt in the Production Department through to publication online and in print.
 Authors can check the status of their articles online and choose to receive automated e-mails at key stages of the production process.
-Visit http://authorservices.wiley.com/bauthor/ for more details on online production tracking.
+For more information about the Production process and to download an article status tracking guide, please visit Wiley's Journal Authors Publication page.

 The Editors welcome the submission of suitable cover images for Terra Nova.
 Priority is given to images that relate to an article within the issue, but standalone images will also be considered.
 Relevant captions of 50-100 words should be provided.
 Please send the image as a .jpg file, together with its caption, to the Editorial Office Manager.
 You will be asked to provide a high-resolution version of the image (at least 2500 pixels wide and 2400 pixels high) if Terra Nova decides to use it on the cover.